Set your API key (no project setup needed!)

 Kapso Functions are serverless JavaScript functions that deploy instantly and scale automatically.
+Built on Cloudflare Workers for high-performance edge computing with global distribution.
 Perfect for webhooks, API integrations, and custom business logic.

 # Set your API key (no project setup needed!)